nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

   Type     Reason    Age   From                      Message
   ----     ------    ----  ----                      -------
-  Normal   Updated   55s   nginx-ingress-controller  GlobalConfiguration nginx-ingress/nginx-configuration was updated Warning  WithError  6s    nginx-ingress-controller  GlobalConfiguration nginx-ingress/nginx-configuration is invalid and was rejected: spec.listeners: Duplicate value: "Duplicated port/protocol combination 53/UDP"
+  Normal   Updated   55s   nginx-ingress-controller  GlobalConfiguration nginx-ingress/nginx-configuration was updated Warning  AddedOrUpdatedWithError  6s    nginx-ingress-controller  GlobalConfiguration nginx-ingress/nginx-configuration is invalid and was rejected: spec.listeners: Duplicate value: "Duplicated port/protocol combination 53/UDP"
 ```

-Note how the events section includes a Warning event with the WithError reason.
+Note how the events section includes a Warning event with the AddedOrUpdatedWithError reason.